department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-plan.md

 ### Research sessions
 * Planned dates of research: **Feb 17-27, 2023**

 We would like to request that **Perigean calls each participant** to remind them about the session, in addition to emailing them.
-And please include the session time **in each participant's own timezone** (from a screener question).
+And please include the session time **in each participant's own time zone** (from a screener question).

 ### Length of sessions
 * Session length: 1 hour